magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-37115-unnecessary-only-0-left-notice-is-shown-on-the-configurable-product-page.md

 >Note: the patch might become applicable to other versions with new Quality Patches Tool releases.
 To check if the patch is compatible with your Adobe Commerce version, run `./vendor/bin/magento-patches status`.

 ## Issue

-Unnecessary "Only 0 left" notice is shown on the configurable product page.
+Unnecessary "Only 0 left" notice is displayed on the configurable product page.

 <ins>Prerequisites</ins>: